SebastianBotha/adventure_bot/ref docs/notion-database-structure.md

 Properties:
 - Title (Title): Chapter title
 - Content (Rich Text): The full text of the chapter (10-minute read length)
-- Date Created (Date): Automatically set
+- Date Created (Created Time): Automatically set
 - Last Edited (Last Edited Time): Automatically updated
 - Chapter Number (Number): Sequential chapter number
 - Word Count (Number): Total words in the chapter
 - Main Characters (Multi-select): Links to characters featured in this chapter
 - Location (Select): Main setting of the chapter
-- Story Arc (Relation): Which major story arc this chapter belongs to
+- Story Arc (Select): Which major story arc this chapter belongs to
 - Quality Rating (Number): Rating from 1-10 based on quality check
-- Status (single select): Either Produced or Shared where Shared is if it has been published to an social channel like Medium
+- Status (Select): Either Produced or Shared where Shared is if it has been published to a social channel like Medium

 ## 2. Characters Database
 Purpose: Keep track of all characters in the story.